 Human genius usually shows itself early in life.
 Hughes wrote his most famous poem, “The Negro Speaks of Rivers” (link to Poetry Foundation) his first summer out of high school.
 It drew immediate attention after being published in the NAACP magazine “The Crisis” in 1921.

 The cadence of Langston’s voice sounds like Old Man River.
-If you ever spent any time on the banks of the Mississippi, or one of these other great rivers, you will know what we’re talking about.
+If you ever spent any time on the banks of the Mississippi, or one of these other great rivers, you know what we’re talking about.

 When he wrote this poem, Hughes had never been to Africa or Asia, but he was a dreamer.
 Even as a young man, he traveled the world in books.
+You can follow him at the library.

 Harlem Renaissance Man